Can classes be taken on a not-for-credit (“audit”) basis?

 How many classes may be taken in a given semester?

-Up to three or four courses may be taken per semester.
+Previously, up to three or four courses could be taken per semester.
+During the Fall 2021 semester, two class hours were scheduled.
 Except where specifically noted in the course listings, each course counts as one class hour (12 clock hours of instruction).

 May schedule changes be made after registration?